The Way to Divine Knowledge

 Title page of the Johann Georg Gichtel (1638–1710) edition of 1682, printed in Amsterdam.

 The Way to Divine Knowledge was written by William Law (1686–1761) as preparatory to a new edition of the Works of Jacob Behmen and the "Right Use of Them".
 The first edition of The Way to Divine Knowledge was printed in 1752 by the London printer and novelist Samuel Richardson, who very much admired William Law and had been involved in printing Law's earlier books.
 It was published in London by the distinguished booksellers William Innys and John Richardson (not related to Samuel Richardson).
 It was preceded by The Spirit of Prayer (part I, 1749, and part II, 1750) and followed by The Spirit of Love (part I, 1752, and part II, 1754).

+The Way to Divine Knowledge was partly written by William Law as a defence against accusations of Enthusiasm by his opponents, but it was also written in order to assist Law's contemporary readers to a better understanding of the works of Jakob Boehme (1575–1624), a German philosopher and Christian mystic within the Lutheran tradition.
+The reading of Boehme's works had deeply moved William Law.